alex-rbch/RPG_with_OOP/README.md

 # RPG_with_OOP
 My final project from the course in Object-Oriented Programming.
-TBD next week.
+TBD by Dec 15.